cirrith/Recipes/Recipes/Main Dishes/Stuffed Peppers.md

 2. Tenderize the beef: In a medium bowl, using your hands, mash the beef with 1 tsp of the salt and the baking soda.
 Let sit for 20 minutes while you continue with the recipe.

 3. Line a 9x13-inch baking dish with aluminum foil for easy clean-up, if you like.
-Place the peppers, cut side up, in the baking dish; drizzle with 1 tbsps of the oil and sprinkle with the remaining ¼ tsp salt.
+Place the peppers, cut side up, in the baking dish; drizzle with 1 tbsp of the oil and sprinkle with the remaining ¼ tsp salt.

 4. Roast the peppers for about 20 minutes, until slightly browned and tender-crisp.
 A bit of liquid will accumulate in the bottom of the peppers; that's okay.